-Polyandry is mostly forbidden by the Judaism, Christianity and Islamic religious faiths but was once widely practiced by Mormons.
+Polyandry is mostly forbidden by Judaism and Christianity, religious faiths but was once widely practiced by Mormons.
 Polyandrous behavior is found in a vast amount of the animal kingdom.

 I read that the practice of Fraternal Polyandry existed all over the world at different times and is still going on in some remote regions of the world.
 To name a few places, it’s been practiced in Europe, Tibet, North America by the Aleut people during the 19th century, South America by the Amazonian, the Baroros and the Tupi-Kiwahib peoples, Oceania, Africa and also among Asian peoples in the Southern and Northern part of India like Punjab, Keralam, Northern Nepal and in Sri Lanka and other various parts of the high Himalayas of India.

 The custom of bringing home one wife to marry and be shared by several or up to five brothers was the norm.
-Some of the reasons it was practiced was for the purpose of maintaining and keeping family estates in tact over generations and to compensate for gender imbalance because the men were out numbered due to the practice of forced abortions of girls and the murder of baby girls.
+Some of the reasons it was practiced were for the purpose of maintaining and keeping family estates intact over generations and to compensate for gender imbalance because the men were outnumbered due to the practice of forced abortions of girls and the murder of baby girls.

-In the Hindu religion polyandrous relations is not common nor accepted and the only time it seems to be mentioned is regarding the Indian mythology surrounding the famous Hindu epic of Mahabharata.
+In the Hindu religion polyandrous relations, are not common nor accepted and the only time it seems to be mentioned is regarding the Indian mythology surrounding the famous Hindu epic of Mahabharata.

 I watched and thoroughly enjoyed the movie “Mahabharat” the latest version that aired on TV last year.
 Whose character I enjoyed the most was the woman named Draupadi.

-And thus the story goes as this, Draupadi had to marry not just Arjuna, but she had to be shared with all the rest of the four brothers.
-In their obedience to their mothers words (all five brothers were the sons of King Pandu of Hastinapur) they went on and accepted Draupadi as their wife.
+And thus the story goes like this, Draupadi had to marry not just Arjuna, but she had to be shared with all the rest of the four brothers.
+In their obedience to their mother’s words (all five brothers were the sons of King Pandu of Hastinapur), they went on and accepted Draupadi as their wife.

 All five sons were born as a result of boons granted by several different gods to Kunti and Princess Madri (King Pandu’s wives) because King Pandu was forbidden to ever make love to either one of his wives for he was under a curse to die if he so much as touched them.

 So it wasn’t until later that Kunti realized her son Arjuna wasn’t talking about a food item or alms but instead he’d brought home a daughter-in-law for her.
-Therefore by the time it was realized it was too late because the words had already been spoken by Kunti.
-So she was sorrowful to have let the wrong words leave her lips and it was due to their age old customs, the Pandavas (the five brothers) had to obey their mothers words.
-Kunti also had another son previously before her marriage to King Pandu and his name was Karna but his existence was kept secret for many years and was later revealed after the famous Kurukshetra war between the Pandayas brothers against their wicked cousins.
+Therefore by the time, it was realized it was too late because the words had already been spoken by Kunti.
+So she was sorrowful to have let the wrong words leave her lips and it was due to their age-old customs, the Pandavas (the five brothers) had to obey their mother’s words.
+Kunti also had another son previously before her marriage to King Pandu and his name was Karna but his existence was kept secret for many years and was later revealed after the famous Kurukshetra war between the Pandavas brothers against their wicked cousins.

 So I guess knowing this made her feel better in that she wasn’t the cause of what happened.